Pandapip1/NecromancyMod/README.md

 ### Using the Source code or the mod

-Please credit me (Pandapip1#8943) and LuFrickey#6151 (the creator of the Zap image) somewhere noticeable (E.G. A video's description or the top pinned comment if you are using the mod in a video, or next to the download link if you are distributing a modified mod)
+Please credit me (Pandapip1#8943) and LuFrickey#6151 (the creator of the button images) somewhere noticeable (E.G. A video's description or the top pinned comment if you are using the mod in a video, or next to the download link if you are distributing a modified mod)

 ### Installing the mod